 There is nothing wrong with working more efficiently as long as the quality of the end product remains the same.
 In demining, the quality of the end product is safety: the safety of deminers while they work and the safety of the people who will use the land after it has been released.
 Those who lose sight of the end product in pursuit of efficiency are ignoring the reason for conducting humanitarian demining in the first place.

-Many people who have set themselves up to control demining, principally bureaucrats and funders, have made the pursuit of cost-efficiency their reason to exist.
-Without understanding the actual activities on the ground, it is natural that they should want to do something to justify their expensive “management” roles.
+Many people who have set themselves up to control demining, principally bureaucrats, have made the pursuit of cost-efficiency their purpose.
+Without understanding the actual activities on the ground, it is natural that they should want to do something to justify their expensive 'management' roles.
 Seeing efficiency as nothing more than cost-saving, they demand constant increases in cost-efficiency.

 So demining has to be increasingly cheap.
 If it is safe as well, that’s good, but few give the same priority to safety as they do to cost.
 This is obvious because they do not insist on the recording of accidents or any other audit of safety.
 The managers measure success in terms of the area of land released to the community, regardless of the safety of that process.
 Some argue that demining is intrinsically hazardous and we should accept losses amongst our deminers as inevitable.
 Others argue that anything we do is better than nothing, so leaving explosive hazards behind in areas we have supposedly 'cleared' is no big deal.
 The former attitude has got worse since the industry stopped gathering and sharing detailed accident reports in 2011.
 The latter has got worse since the new term 'Land Release' allowed the cost-efficiency hunters to formalize a process of releasing land that has not been cleared, so encouraging the population to use hazardous land that they had previously avoided.